 I came across a quote recently from George Bernard Shaw that I wanted to share.

-The reason that I want to share this quote is that I think it leads to a powerful question that can help you clarify what you want to do with you life.
+The reason that I want to share this quote is that I think it leads to a powerful question that can help you decide what to do with your life.

 The quote is this:

 We should all be obliged to appear before a board every five years and justify our existence…upon pain of liquidation.

 (btw, I can’t find the context for the quote but I doubt that Shaw actually was advocating for the type of society represented in the quote.)

 Now here’s what I want you to do.